 2.2 Field and ID Attributes

-attribute to each field when rendered in HTML.
-This attribute is generated in the id_<fieldname>
+Django Forms automatically adds a unique id attribute to each field when rendered in HTML.
+This attribute is generated in the id_<fieldname> format.

 - For example, if the field name is

-attribute is useful in templates in cases such as:- JavaScript: To dynamically handle specific fields.
+idattribute is useful in templates in cases such as:- JavaScript: To dynamically handle specific fields.

 - Label tags: To connect using

-<label for="id_name">
+<label for="id_name">.

 Example: Using Fields and ID Attributes